nphausg/loomIn/README.md

 - Write tests for your changes (if applicable).
 - Submit a pull request with a detailed explanation of your changes.
 - Please feel free to contact me or make a pull request.

-## 📄 License

-LoomIn is open-source and licensed under the Apache-2.0 license.

 ## 🌍 Connect With me